ShyPixie/mintty-dropdown/README.md

 You can change the toggle key, default shell, terminal size, and other options by editing the ahk script and building again.

+---

+Lara Maia <dev@lara.click> 2016

+mintty-dropdown is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by The Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+mintty-dropdown is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with mintty-dropdown.
+If not, see <http://www.gnu.org/licenses/>.